RussellLuo/olaf/caddyconfig/adapter/README.md

 ## Declarative Configuration

-### Format
+### Overview

 Olaf's declarative configuration is inspired by Kong, and the configuration must be written in YAML.

-For the core idea of the declarative configuration format, see [Kong's Declarative Configuration Format](https://docs.konghq.com/2.2.x/db-less-and-declarative-config/#the-declarative-configuration-format).
+For the core idea of the declarative configuration, see [Kong's Declarative Configuration](https://docs.konghq.com/2.2.x/db-less-and-declarative-config/#what-is-declarative-configuration).

 ### Entities